Celebrate St. Nicholas Day or Dutch Sinterklass (Dec. 6th)

 Place 15 cloves in 1 lemon & 1 orange.
 In a medium stockpot, place the citrus fruit, spices & sugar with the wine.
 Boil & then put at a simmer for 1 hour.
 Remove the spices and citrus.
 Ladle the punch into a large punch bowl & garnish with slices of lemon & oranges.
 Serve in punch cups or coffee mugs.
 Recipe: Nancy Armitage

 Our Bishop St. Nicholas statue collection.
+The ship painting in the background was appropiate because Bishop St. Nicholas was the patron saint of sailors.
 Photo Credit: Nancy Armitage

 Our St. Nicholas Dutch dinner usually consists of a Dutch Julienne Veggie Soup or Mushroom Soup, Pork Roast, Dutch Noodles with Herbs or Scallops Potatoes or Twice Baked Potatoes, Broccoli with Dutch Hollandaise Sauce.
 Dessert could be a cake with the face of the Bishop St. Nicholas with ice cream, or Dutch spicy Speculaas cookies or Peppernoten & Chocolate gold coins.

-A lovely St. Nicholas prayer to help remember the true meaning of Christmas.
-To take a pause and enjoy the beauty & truly enjoy our families.
+This lovely St. Nicholas prayer was delivered to our home on a St. Nicholas package one year.
+It is a lovely prayer to help remember the true meaning of Christmas.
+To take a pause & enjoy the beauty & truly enjoy our families & friends in all the chaos of Christmas.
+Photo credit: Nancy Armitage

 Last bite of goodies at a St. Nicholas tea party.
-Savories of Dutch Gouda cheese & water crackers with a bottle of Champagne.
-The sweets were Cream Scones with whipped cream & Apricot jam. and Lemon Curd, Orange slices with chocolate packages with cake with chocolate mousse, Speculaas cookies, fresh raspberries & blackberries.
+We had savories of Dutch Gouda cheese & water crackers with a bottle of Champagne in pretty glasses.
+The sweets were Cream Scones with whipped cream & Apricot jam & Lemon Curd, Orange slices with chocolate candy “packages” with cake with chocolate mousse (above), Speculaas cookies, fresh raspberries & blackberries.
 Photo Credit: Nancy Armitage